DoravirineBrand Name: Pifeltro Other Names: DOR Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
-Whether doravirine can harm an unborn baby is unknown.
-Talk to your health care provider about possible risks with taking doravirine when pregnant.
+Talk to your health care provider about the risks and benefits of taking doravirine during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking doravirine.